Stand Up, Stay Up

 Achieving this rests on the commitment of a wide range of services, and supporting these services is what Stand Up, Stay Up is all about.

-Funded by the Department of Health, the three-year programme is running across England from 2016-2019.
-It's bringing together all those working to prevent falls among older people as well as older people themselves who have had or are at risk of having a fall in later life.
+Funded by the Department of Health, the three-year programme ran across England from 2016-2019.
+It brought together all those working to prevent falls among older people as well as older people themselves who have had or are at risk of having a fall in later life.

-Find out about our 10 Stand Up, Stay Up local partners and how we are working with them to prevent falls in their areas.
+RoSPA are continuing to share the good practice developed during the Stand Up Stay Up programme.
+Find out about our 10 Stand Up, Stay Up local partners, how we worked with them to prevent falls in their areas.

 Are you looking for advice on preventing falls at home?